-The controller uses the addition "_gat._anonymizeIp" for web analytics via Google Analytics.
-By means of this addendum, the IP address of the Internet access of the data subject will be shortened and anonymised by Google if the access to our website is from a Member State of the European Union or from another state party to the Agreement on the European Economic Area.
+The person responsible for processing uses the addition "_gat._anonymizeIp" for web analysis via Google Analytics.
+By means of this addition, the IP address of the data subject's Internet connection is shortened and anonymized by Google if access to our website is from a member state of the European Union or from another contracting state to the Agreement on the European Economic Area.

 The purpose of the Google Analytics component is to analyze visitor flows on our website.
 Among other things, Google uses the data and information obtained to evaluate the use of our website, to compile for us online reports showing the activities on our websites, and to provide other services related to the use of our website.

 Google Analytics uses a cookie on the information technology system of the person concerned.
 What cookies are, has already been explained above.
 By using this cookie Google is enabled to analyze the usage of our website.
 Each time one of the pages of this website is accessed by the controller and a Google Analytics component has been integrated, the Internet browser on the information technology system of the person concerned is automatically initiated by the respective Google Analytics component To submit data to Google for online analysis purposes.
 As part of this technical process, Google will be aware of personal data, such as the IP address of the person concerned, which serve, among other things, Google to track the origin of the visitors and clicks, and subsequently make commission settlements possible.

 The cookie stores personally identifiable information, such as access time, the location from which access was made, and the frequency of site visits by the data subject.
 Each time you visit our website, your personal information, including the IP address of the Internet connection used by the data subject, is transferred to Google in the United States of America.
 This personal information is stored by Google in the United States of America.
 Google may transfer such personal data collected through the technical process to third parties.